pvphan/pvphan.github.io/_posts/2023-01-16-keyboard-computer-rpi468.md

 The goal for my design was to have a seemless experience in operating in either 'keyboard computer' mode, or 'keyboard only' mode (for a host PC).
 To achieve this and also eliminate a USB A cable loop outside of the case, I needed to implement a USB switching circuit board.
+Another design constraint I imposed was that the form factor of the keyboard be indistinguishable from any similarly sized mechanical keyboards (65% layout).
 After some research, I realized this circuit board did not exist in the form factor I needed, and I'd have to design and build a custom one.

-Another design constraint I imposed was that the form factor of the keyboard be indistinguishable from any similarly sized mechanical keyboards (65% layout).
-This size constraint impacted the component selection for the custom USB switching circuit.
+For the mechanical design I settled on a two-part case made of 3D printed material.
+I decided on mechanical fastening of the two halves for repairability.
+I toyed with the idea of a unibody CNC'd aluminum case, but cost and fear of signal degradation took me off this path.
+In the second iteration of the case design, I included a CNC'd aluminum heat sink for passive heat dissapation of the Pis CPU and RAM.

+# Tools used
+Design tools
+- For circuit design, I used KiCAD.
+- For mechanical design (case), I used SOLIDWORKS.

+Services
+- For PCB fabrication, I used OSHPark.
+- For stencil printing, I used OSHStencils.

+Part suppliers
+- I ordered my circuit components from DigiKey.
+- For mechanical components, I used McMaster.

+- For soldering, I used a combination of hot plate and hot air.
+I also tried a reflow oven but had poor results.

 # Challenges
 The concept and design of this project were thankfully very straightforward.
 Where I struggled most was at the execution level:
-- Hand soldering the USB switcher circuit
+- Soldering the USB switcher circuit
 - Desoldering and soldering the USB port on the assembled keyboard PCB
 - Designing the tighter tolerance features around the Pi 400 PCB: mounting holes, snap clips

+# Building one yourself
+I honestly hadn't put much thought into what it would take for someone else to replicate this project, but I'll leave some high-level pointers here.

+## Buy list

+## Assembly

+## Testing

 # Final result
 Overall I'm quite happy with the result.